EastonArcher/Python-Simulated-Annealing/README.md

 * Initializes and runs the Simulated Annealing algorithm.
 * 'run()': Runs the Simulated Annealing loop to find a solution.
 * 'getElapsedTime()': Calculates and returns the elapsed time during execution.

+## Running the Code
+To run the code: